Discover the Iconic 1968 Corvette Specifications – All the Details You Need to Know!

 The third-generation Corvette was produced from 1968 through 1982 model years and produced in St. Louis, Missouri.
 Read on to learn about the 1968 iconic classic sports car’s specifications.

-1968 Corvette Specifications Table of Contents
+1968 Corvette Specs Table of Contents

 1968 Corvette Options, RPO Numbers, Quantity, and Cost